antarctica/nerc-arctic-office-projects-api/README.md

 API for NERC Arctic Office projects database.

-## Usage
+See the [BAS API documentation](https://docs.api.bas.ac.uk/services/arctic-office-projects) for how to use this API.

 ## Purpose

-See the [BAS API documentation](https://docs.api.bas.ac.uk/services/arctic-office-projects) for how to use this API.
 This API is used to record details of projects related to the [NERC Arctic Office](https://www.arctic.ac.uk).
 This API is primarily intended for populating the [projects database](https://www.arctic.ac.uk/research/projects-database) in the Arctic Office website but is designed for general use where applicable.